JoyOfCodingPDX/GettingStarted/README.md

 uncommitted changes in your local clone of the repository.
 So, be sure to commit all of your changes before submitting.

-Once the `submit.sh` has completed, and the tag for the repository has been created.
-The tag will need to be pushed to the remote repository (your Github repository).
+Once the `submit.sh` has completed, and the tag for the repository has been created, the tag will need to be pushed to the remote repository (your Github repository).

 To push all tags:
 ```shell